Understanding God’s Covenants: A Biblical Perspective

 • The Edenic /Adamic Covenant – God’s Covenant with Adam and Eve in the Garden of Eden (Edenic) and His Punishment for mankind for breaking the Covenant (Adamic), which also contains the promise of Redemption (Rescue/promised “Seed”)

-• The Noahic Covenant – God’s Covenant with Noah and Mankind
+• The Noahic Covenant – God’s Covenant with Noah and All Flesh

 • The Mosaic Covenant – God’s Covenant with Moses and Israel